 5 Common California Medical Malpractice Claims

-A departure from the accepted ethical norms might be considered medical malpractice, allowing the patient to file a malpractice claim.
+Any departure from the accepted ethical norms might be considered medical malpractice, and patients have the right to file a malpractice claim.
 Certain medical malpractice claims are more common than others.
+Here are a few that may pertain to your case:

 Birth Injury Claims